awesomealex1/Breadth-First-Search/README.md

-# Breadth-First-Search
+# Breadth First Search
-An implementation of breadth first search in python.
+This is an implementation of breadth first search using Python.
+Algorithm used is from CLRS.